NethServer/ns8-ejabberd/README.md

 Let's assume that the ejabberd instance is named `ejabberd1`.

 Launch `configure-module`, by setting the following parameters:
-- `hostname_certificate`: a fully qualified domain name for the Common Name of the TLS certificate, it will used as ejabberd virtualhost `user@domain.com`
+- `hostname`: a fully qualified domain name for the Common Name of the TLS certificate, it will used as ejabberd virtualhost `user@domain.com`
-- `ldap_domain`: a Ldap domain where to authenticate the users, it could be different than hostname_certificate.
+- `ldap_domain`: a Ldap domain where to authenticate the users, it could be different than hostname.
 The ldap_domain is used to find an existing LDAP through LDAP proxy
 - `adminsList`: Set the list (comma separated user1,user2,...) of admin users able to use the web admin page of ejabberd (https://domain.com:5280/admin/)
 - `http_upload`: Allow users to upload files. (true/false)
 - `mod_http_upload_quota_status`: Allow ejabberd to remove uploaded file (true/false default retention is 31 days)